najwalmy/BitPredict/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. Setup a new environmet:
+    ```bash
+    python -m venv myenv
+    ```
+5. Activate the env:
+    ```bash
+    myenv\Scripts\activate.bat
+    ```
+6. Run the model:
+    ```bash
+    python model.py
+    ```
+7. Open the web app: In your web browser, go to http://localhost:5000

 ## Usage 📚

 1. Fetch the cryptocurrency market data from CoinGecko API:
     ```bash
-    python fetch_data.py
+    model fetch_data.py
     ```
 2. Train the machine learning model on the fetched data:
     ```bash
-    python train_model.py
+    model train_model.py
     ```
 3. Predict future cryptocurrency prices:
     ```bash
-    python predict.py
+    model predict.py
     ```

 ## Disclaimer ⚠️

-While this guide covers machine learning techniques for crypto price prediction, any use or reliance on our content is solely at your own risk and discretion.
-Do conduct your own research, review, analyze, and verify our content before relying on them.
+While this covers machine learning techniques for crypto price prediction, any use or reliance on my content is solely at your own risk and discretion.
+Do conduct your own research, review, analyze, and verify my content before relying on them.
 Trading is a highly risky activity that can lead to major losses, please therefore consult your financial advisor before making any decisions.

 ## License 📄